Neo-Nazism: Latvia

-Ireland

-The National Socialist Irish Workers Party, a small party, was active between 1968 and the late 1980s, producing neo-Nazi propaganda pamphlets and sending threatening messages to Jews and Black people living in Ireland.
+Lithuania

+Mindaugas Murza was the leader of multiple self-identified "National Socialist" groups such as the "Lithuanian National Socialist Party" (LNSP).
+Murza and three other from LNSP were elected to the council of the Šiauliai City Municipality in the 2003 municipal elections.
+Another member of LNSP was elected to the council of the Alytus City Municipality.

+According to the World Jewish Congress "more than 1,000 neo-Nazis paraded through the Lithuanian capital Vilnius chanting ‘Lithuanians for Lithuania’" in 2019.

+Lithuanian member of the Baltic terrorist organization Feuerkrieg Division was charged with bombing financial institutions.
+Lithuanian police also confiscated illegal firearms, Nazi paraphernalia and chemicals to make explosives from the man.

 Netherlands

 Noteworthy neo-Nazi movements and parties in the Netherlands include the National European Social Movement (NESB), the Dutch People's Union (NVU), the National Alliance (NA), and the Nationalist People's Movement (NVB).
 Individuals of note have included Waffen-SS volunteer and NESB founder Paul van Tienen, war-time collaborator and NESB co-founder Jan Wolthuis, former NVU member Bernhard Postma, the "Black Widow" Florentine Rost van Tonningen, former NVU leader Joop Glimmerveen, CP/CP'86 member and NVB leader Wim Beaux, former CP/CP'86 member and NA leader Jan Teijn, former NVU member and "Hitler-lookalike" Stefan Wijkamp, former CP'86 member and current NVU leader Constant Kusters, and former NVU member and NA leader Virginia Kapić.

 Both the General Intelligence and Security Service and non-governmental initiatives such as the far-left anti-fascist research group Kafka research neo-Nazism and other forms of political extremism and have attested to the local presence of international movements such as Blood & Honour, Combat 18, the Racial Volunteer Force, and The Base, and expressed concern at the online dissemination of alt-right and far-right accelerationist thought in the Netherlands.